 Savings at contract award may be used to expand the scope of the project only if the expanded scope provides additional quantifiable active transportation benefits.
-The expanded scope must be approved by Commission staff prior to contract award.
+The expanded scope must be approved by the Commission's Executive Director prior to contract award.
 All other contract award savings will be returned proportionally.